 The Program OTP array instruction sequence is shown in Program OTP array figure.
 The OTP array Lock Bits (SPL0-SPL3) in Status Register2 can be used to OTP protect the OTP array data.
 Once a lock bit is set to 1, the corresponding OTP array will be permanently locked, Program OTP array instruction to that register will be ignored.
-This command also supports QPI mode.
-(Program OTP array (QPI mode) figure)

-Table 16.
+Table 17.
 OTP Sector Address